BenjaminCrozier/Gw2-Custom-Playlist/README.md

     Ambient, (...)

 Here our main menu (MainMenu) Playlist ID is "PLktdtTNubKSofHsICrxW9KE9DeFPFYqoG"
-And it can be readily found inside it's corrisponding youtube url:
+And it can be found readily inside it's url on youtube:
 https://www.youtube.com/watch?v=2a-VL1VoHJ0&list=PLktdtTNubKSofHsICrxW9KE9DeFPFYqoG

 * Replace the Playlist ID's with your own
 * Do not change the first column of the CSV
 * Similarly, do not change the filetype (CSV) if you're using excel or something similar

+## Notes
+This batch downloads and runs [youtube-dl](https://ytdl-org.github.io/youtube-dl/about.html) and [ffmpeg](https://ffmpeg.org/about.html) executables automatically.
+They are essential to this script.